Who is Hopebridge?

 With multiple coordinated therapies and natural environmental possibilities under one roof, our team collaborates to develop the most effective mix within a Hopebridge Individualized Treatment Plan (ITP) for each family.
 Frequency and duration of therapy is determined based on the results of the evaluation, but we follow the guidelines of the Behavior Analyst Certification Board, which recommend 20 to 40 hours of ABA per week to provide the best possible chance of success and independence.

-Hopebridge accepts a wide range of private insurance and Medicaid to make therapy accessible for the widest possible range of families.
+Hopebridge accepts nearly all private insurance plans and Medicaid to make therapy accessible for the widest possible range of families.
 Because therapy coverage varies by plan, our full-service insurance team provides support from start to finish to make sure the patient is eligible for Applied Behavior Analysis (ABA therapy).

 To be accepted by insurance, the diagnosis must include Autism Diagnostic Observation Schedule (ADOS) scoring or other testing to indicate the level of severity, in which Hopebridge’s assessments abide.
 Our Care and Benefits Team can contact the child’s insurance company to obtain the proper approval for an evaluation and therapy services.
 From there, we work directly with the insurance company to obtain authorization for therapy services.